osisoft/AVEVA-Adapter-Structured-Data-Files-Docs/content/index.md

 # Overview

-PI Adapter for Structured Data Files is a data-collection component that transfers time-series data from source files in a local or remote directory to OMF endpoints in AVEVA Data Hub or PI Servers.
+AVEVA Adapter for Structured Data Files is a data-collection component that transfers time-series data from source files in a local or remote directory to OMF endpoints in AVEVA Data Hub or AVEVA PI Servers.

 ![PI Adapter for Structured Data Files architecture](images/pi-adapter-for-sdf-architecture-diagram.png)